Ventral nerve cord

 The ventral nerve cord is a major structure of the invertebrate central nervous system.
 It is the functional equivalent of the vertebrate spinal cord.
 The ventral nerve cord coordinates neural signaling from the brain to the body and vice versa, integrating sensory input and locomotor output.
-Because arthropods have an open circulatory system,decapitated insects can still walk, groom, and mate - illustrating that the circuitry of the ventral nerve cord is sufficient to perform complex motor programs without brain input.
+Because arthropods have an open circulatory system, decapitated insects can still walk, groom, and mate—illustrating that the circuitry of the ventral nerve cord is sufficient to perform complex motor programs without brain input.

 Structure

 The ventral nerve cord runs down the ventral ("belly", as opposed to back) plane of the organism.
 It is made of nervous tissue and is connected to the brain.

 Ventral nerve cord neurons are physically organized into neuromeres that process signals for each body segment.
 Anterior neuromeres control the anterior body segments, such as the forelegs, and more posterior neuromeres control the posterior body segments, such as the hind legs.
 Neuromeres are connected longitudinally, anterior to posterior, by fibrous nerve tracts called connectives.
 Pairs of hemisegments, corresponding to the left and right side of the ventral nerve cord, are connected horizontally by fibrous tracts called commissures.

 In the small worm Meara stichopi there is a pair of dorsal nerve cords instead.

+For the fruit fly Drosophila melanogaster, the connectome of the ventral nerve cord (and its connections to the brain) has been reconstructed down to the level of individual neurons and synapses, for both male and female flies.
+See Drosophila connectome.

 Function

 Like the vertebrate spinal cord, the function of the ventral nerve cord is to integrate and transmit nerve signals.
-It contains ascending and descending neurons that relay information to and from the brain, motor neurons that project into the body and synapse onto muscles, axons from sensory neurons that receive information from the body and environment, and interneurons that coordinate circuitry of all of these neurons.
+It contains ascending and descending neurons that relay information to and from the brain, motor neurons and their central pattern generators that project into the body and synapse onto muscles, axons from sensory neurons that receive information from the body and environment, and interneurons that coordinate circuitry of all of these neurons.
 In addition to spiking neurons which transmit action potentials, some neural information is transmitted via non-spiking interneurons.
 These interneurons filter, amplify, and integrate internal and external neural signals to guide and control movement and behavior.